zeek/zeek/doc/scripting/index.rst

 ===============================

-Of all the events defined by Bro, an overwhelmingly large number of them are passed the :bro:id:`connection` record data type, in effect, making it the backbone of many scripting solutions.
+Of all the events defined by Bro, an overwhelmingly large number of them are passed the :bro:type:`connection` record data type, in effect, making it the backbone of many scripting solutions.
 The connection record itself, as we will see in a moment, is a mass of nested data types used to track state on a connection through its lifetime.
 Let's